-The university provides paid sick leave to eligible employees to encourage time off to care for one’s own heath, and the health of immediate family members.
+The university provides paid sick leave to eligible employees to encourage time off to care for one’s own health, and the health of immediate family members.
 The following sick leave applies to all benefit-eligible administrative, service and support staff and certain non-regular academic employees as approved by the chancellor and president.

 Employees with primary titles that are administrative, service and support who are exempt from classification because their positions are primarily directing instructional or research activities are not subject to this policy.